 Taking up these attitudes and behaviors is similar to the Western ideal of “godliness”.
 (Vihara means abode, Brahma is the name of the Hindu deity.
 By being gentle we are dwelling in Brahma’s house.)
 The Brahmaviharas invite us to give up fighting with our world, embracing a path of gentleness and appreciation.

 Reversing habitual self-concern, creating the conditions that support waking up, we practice kindness in what we think, say and do.
 But there’s a catch.
 If you’ve ever tried to sustain kindness, it’s difficult.
 You start to wonder: when are “kind words” genuine and when are we simply being “nice” or even cowardly?
 As a parent for example, can’t a forceful response to your child be kind?
 And when is kindness an attempt to secure a new, more “spiritual” identity?
-Papering over the parts of ourselves and our world we are afraid to see.
+When is an emphasis on kindness an attempt to paper over the parts of ourselves and our world we are afraid to see?

 Wishing well-being for those who are near and those we don’t know, equanimity develops.
 Fear and struggle with the idea of “other” is relaxed and our minds experience peace.
 Practicing the Four Limitless Ones confirms that, as the Buddha taught, kindness and compassion are both a cause and result of meditative experience.